Jimmy Johnson (American football coach): Early coaching jobs

 Johnson began as an assistant coach at Louisiana Tech University in 1965.
-During this time, Phil Robertson of Duck Dynasty fame was the starting quarterback, and Jimmy helped recruit high school quarterback Terry Bradshaw from nearby Shreveport, Louisiana.
+During this time, Phil Robertson of Duck Dynasty fame was the starting quarterback, and Johnson helped recruit high school quarterback Terry Bradshaw from nearby Shreveport.
 He then became an assistant coach at Picayune Memorial High School in Picayune, Mississippi, in 1966.
-In 1967, he was an assistant at Wichita State University, then in 1968 and 1969, he served under Johnny Majors at Iowa State University in Ames.
-In 1970, he moved on to another Big Eight Conference school to become a defensive line coach at the University of Oklahoma, working under head coach Chuck Fairbanks and alongside future rivals Barry Switzer and Jim Dickey.
+In 1967, Johnson was an assistant at Wichita State University, then in 1968 and 1969, he served under Johnny Majors at Iowa State University in Ames.
+In 1970, Johnson moved on to another Big Eight Conference school, to become a defensive line coach at the University of Oklahoma, working under head coach Chuck Fairbanks and alongside future rivals Barry Switzer and Jim Dickey.

-In 1973, he returned to Arkansas, where he served as defensive coordinator through the 1976 season.
+In 1973, Johnson returned to Arkansas, where he served as defensive coordinator through the 1976 season.
 There, he coached such players as Brison Manor and Dirt Winston.
 Johnson had hopes of being named head coach when Broyles retired, but was passed over for Lou Holtz.
 Holtz wanted to retain Johnson on his staff and offered him a position, but Jimmy decided to move on and amicably parted company with his alma mater.

 Johnson became assistant head coach and defensive coordinator at the University of Pittsburgh under Jackie Sherrill in 1977 and 1978.
-There, he coached Randy Holloway, David Logan, Al Chesley, J. C. Wilson, Rickey Jackson, Jimbo Covert and Hugh Green, and was introduced to a Pitt alumnus and assistant coach Dave Wannstedt, who later teamed up with Johnson again at the University of Miami, the Cowboys, and the Dolphins.
+There, he coached Randy Holloway, David Logan, Al Chesley, J. C. Wilson, Rickey Jackson, Jimbo Covert, and Hugh Green, and was introduced to Pitt alumnus and assistant coach Dave Wannstedt, who later teamed up with Johnson again at the University of Miami, Oklahoma State, the Cowboys, and the Dolphins.

 Oklahoma State

-In 1979, Jimmy Johnson got his first head coaching job, at Oklahoma State University.
-Johnson coached for five seasons at Oklahoma State, from 1979 to 1983.
+In 1979, Johnson got his first head coaching job, at Oklahoma State University.
+Johnson coached the Cowboys for five seasons from 1979 to 1983.
 His tenure there is noteworthy for his successful rebuilding of an inconsistent program.
-In his final season, he led the Cowboys to an 8–4 record and a 24–14 victory over 20th-ranked Baylor in the Astro-Bluebonnet Bowl.
+In his final season, he led the Cowboys to an 8–4 record and a 24–14 victory over 20th-ranked Baylor Bears in the Astro-Bluebonnet Bowl.

 In 1984, when he was offered the head coaching job at the University of Miami, Johnson was unsure if he wanted to leave Stillwater.
 His good friend Larry Lacewell told Johnson that if he wanted to win a national championship and eventually coach in the NFL, he had to take the Miami job.
 Johnson soon after accepted the head coaching job at Miami.

 Before taking the Miami job, Johnson interviewed for the head coaching job at Arkansas when Lou Holtz left following the 1983 season, then later found out that Ken Hatfield had already been hired.
 Upset that Frank Broyles (who by this time was the Arkansas athletic director) made no mention of this during the interview, Jimmy distanced himself from his alma mater.
 As payback for the snub, a home-and-home series was scheduled between Miami and Arkansas.
 In 1987, Miami gave Arkansas its worst home loss ever at the time, 51–7.